-While Kuhad has long been a household name in his native country (he became one of Spotify India’s most-streamed artists when the service launched there recently, and his latest EP, ‘cold/mess,’ debuted at #1), 2019 proved to be his breakout year in North America, with a starmaking turn at SXSW and a cross-country headline run that culminated with three sold out shows in NYC.
+While Kuhad has long been a household name in his native country (he became one of Spotify India’s most-streamed artists when the service launched recently, and his latest EP, ‘cold/mess,’ debuted at #1), 2019 proved to be his breakout year in North America, with a star-making turn at SXSW and a cross-country headline run that culminated with three sold-out shows in NYC.
+His song cold/mess was recently included in Barack Obama’s “Favourite Music of 2019” list.
 US press was quick to take notice of what millions of listeners around the world already knew, and rave reviews followed Kuhad everywhere he went: Austin Monthly dubbed him “a certifiable international sensation,” US Weekly praised his music as “beautifully haunting,” and Brooklyn Vegan celebrated his “angelic vocals.”

 “After high school, I moved to New York to attend NYU, and that’s when I discovered Elliott Smith” explains Kuhad.
 “His music changed everything for me.
 It was all I listened to my entire freshman year.
 After that, I started listening to Bob Dylan and Woody Guthrie along with newer artists like Laura Marling and Fleet Foxes.
 It inspired me to get serious about the guitar and begin writing my own songs.”

 Liberated by the limitless possibility he discovered in New York, Kuhad decided to take a leap of faith and pursue music full time upon his return to India.
 A pair of early EPs (one in English, one in Hindi) put him on the map, and his full-length debut, ‘In Tokens and Charms,’ was an instant hit.
-The record earned Kuhad an MTV Europe Music Award, Indie Album of the Year honors from iTunes, and the title of Best Pop Artist at the Radio City Freedom Awards, and the album’s opening track, “Oh Love,” captured first place in the prestigious International Songwriting Competition, which had previously helped launch artists like Gotye and Passenger to global audiences.
-Soon, Kuhad was selling out auditorium and amphitheater dates across India, landing arena support slots with the likes of Alt-J and Mike Posner, and traveling the world for headline and festival performances in the US, Australia, Singapore, Canada, and France.
+The record earned Kuhad an MTV Europe Music Award, Indie Album of the Year honours from iTunes, and the title of Best Pop Artist at the Radio City Freedom Awards, and the album’s opening track, “Oh Love,” captured first place in the prestigious International Songwriting Competition, which had previously helped launch artists like Gotye and Passenger to global audiences.
+Soon, Kuhad was selling out auditorium and amphitheatre dates across India, landing arena support slots with the likes of Alt-J and Mike Posner, and travelling the world for headline and festival performances in the US, Australia, Singapore, Canada, and France.
 Nike selected him to join their #BleedBlue campaign, Converse invited him to record in Rio de Janeiro as part of their Rubber Tracks series, and, when he landed in Austin for the first time, NPR selected Kuhad as an artist to watch among the thousands slated to showcase at SXSW.
+Prateek has recently finished his longest and largest international tour, spanning 30+ dates across 3 continents and 8 countries from October to December’19.
+The tour sold over 40,000 + Tickets Internationally.

 Welcome to prateek kuhad's